Sorry

 0:30

 Clips from the second day of B-roll.
-Chi Xiaoning, Film of Star Group Activities of 1979 (excerpt), 1979.
+Chi Xiaoning, Film of Stars Group Activities of 1979 (excerpt), 1979.
 Single-channel 16mm film transferred to digital video (black and white, silent).
 M+, Hong Kong.
 Museum purchase and gift of The Stars Art Foundation Limited, 2017. © M+, Hong Kong

 On the second day of B-roll, the wind was flapping the red flags on the bridge and bending the branches of trees, reflecting the chaos of the protest march.
 Chi’s use of contrasting weather filmed at the park echoes the inner emotions of his subjects as well as the political events surrounding them.
 The B-roll shows close-ups of everyday objects with an anthropomorphic introspection: the empty rowboats lined up like cadres, crates of empty soda bottles (Coca-Cola had just entered China in December 1978), goldfish swimming in a vendor’s water-filled plastic bag—all shots considered unsuitable for documentaries at the time.